the-programmers-hangout/awesome-science/README.md

 - [Periodic Videos](https://www.youtube.com/user/periodicvideos) - Hosted by a  highly experienced professor in the field of chemistry, Sir Martyn Poliakoff.
 He makes excellent videos about all things chemistry, including individual videos about each and every element!

 ### Earth Science:earth_americas:
-Also known as Geoscience, this is just an all encompasing term for sciences related to Earth.
+Also known as Geoscience, this is just an all encompassing term for sciences related to Earth.
 Topics here include Geology, Oceanography, and Meteorology.
 #### Tutorials
 #### Textbooks/Books
 #### Useful Links